 What’s your advice for people dealing with substantial debt?

 First things first, even before starting a budget, you need to know where the money you already have, has been going.
 You need to build the awareness of the habits and choices that you’ve been making.
 The next step is to come up with a realistic budget, that works for your lifestyle [but also allows you] to put more money towards paying off debt.
 I also suggest [sitting] down and [getting] clear on what you want in your life.
 Define your top 3 values, so you can make sure your actions are aligning with those values.

-I also highly recommend working with a financial coach, to help you learn how to be successful with budgeting, how to pay off your debt years sooner and how to feel confident in how you’re managing your everyday money.
+I also highly recommend working with a financial coach.
+A coach can help you learn how to be successful with budgeting, help you pay off your debt years sooner and feel confident in how you’re managing your everyday money.
 Even if you feel like you “can’t afford” a financial coach, it will be one of the best investments you’ve ever made.

 What does a typical day-in-the-life of your business look like?

 My days vary quite a bit, but involve coaching my clients via Zoom, creating content and getting my message out about the connection between your mental health and your financial situation.
 My favourite days are the ones where I spend the majority of my time coaching my clients and watching them experience breakthroughs.